-Relevance & inclusion Please explain Current regulation Relevant, always Our risk assessments take into account the current legislative requirements for methane and emission requirements.
-Our company regulation included requirements for methanic and emission requirements.
-Cur company philosophy is to always meet or exceed regulatory compliance requirements.
+Relevance & inclusion Please explain Current Relevant, regulation always included Our risk assessments consider the current legislative requirements for GHG and emission reductions.
+Our company philosophy is to always meet or exceed regulatory compliance requirements.
 Emerging regulation Relevant, sometimes included Regular review of emerging GHG regulations and participation in government / industry working groups to: 1) provide input into the regulations as they are being developed and 2) better understand the future impact the regulations will have on the company.
 Technology Relevant, sometimes included The impact of technology on lowering GHG emissions and helping to reduce the intensity of emissions is assessed.
 Technology risk can be viewed in a number of ways, from the risk of not utilizing appropriate technology to mitigate emissions through to the risk of not having appropriate emissions technology available (i.e. still in development stage and not ready for deployment).
 Legal Not evaluated Currently not formally evaluated.
 Market Relevant, sometimes included The risk of inaction or insufficient action on climate change and the subsequent market impacts on Baytex are evaluated.
 Baytex understands that in the future for a company to be a reputable participant in the market meaningful action on climate change is required.
-Reputation Relevant, sometimes included Baytex is aware that climate change issues are important to our investors and residents in the communities where we operate.
+Reputation Relevant, always included Baytex is aware that climate change issues are important to our investors and residents in the communities where we operate.
 As a result, how the company manages emissions and the potential impacts of climate change is becoming increasingly integrated in business strategy.
-We report emissions to the CDP, National Pollutant Release Inventory (NPRI), and to the EPA using the Electronic Greenhouse Gas Reporting Tool (e-GGRT).
+We report emissions to: the Saskatchewan Ministry of Energy and Resources, Saskatchewan Ministry of the Environment, Alberta Energy Regulator, Alberta Climate Change Office, CDP, Canadian National Pollutant Release Inventory (NPRI), and to the EPA using the Electronic Greenhouse Gas Reporting Tool (e-GGRT).
 We have completed the integration of an emissions tracking database and continuously work to improve processes related to emissions data compilation and internal emissions reporting.
-Fuel, flare and vent gas reporting improvements are now a key focus as we review non-routine flaring and venting activities and their reporting.
+Fuel, flare and vent gas reporting improvements are now a key focus as we continuously improve the accuracy and transparency of our emissions data.

 Acute physical Relevant, always included Our operated oil and gas operations are located in western Canada.
 Our field operations could be impacted by severe weather events including flooding, wildfires, lightening and tornadoes.
 In the past the company has had to temporarily shut-in production due to flooding and wildfires.
 We have business interruption insurance for key infrastructure and property insurance coverage on larger facilities.
 These risks are largely unpredictable and uncontrollable, however Baytex does have systems in place that allow for the rapid implementation of emergency response measures and contingencies to reroute production to sales via trucks and rail if required.
 In addition, Baytex participates in wildfire control planning and emergency response exercises.

-Chronic Relevant, When contemplating climate-related risk Baytex considers the effects physical always of increasingly frequent extreme weather events on its operations and included physical infrastructure.
-Examples would include wild fires, heavy precipitation events and temperature extremes (atypically hot and atypically cold events).
+Chronic physical Relevant, always included When contemplating climate-related risk Baytex considers the effects of increasingly frequent extreme weather events on its operations and physical infrastructure.
+Examples would include wildfires, heavy precipitation events and temperature extremes (atypically hot and atypically cold events).
 All of the above-mentioned risks, while unpredictable, can cause material disruptions to production operations.
 As such, systems have been put in place that allow for the rapid implementation of emergency response and contingency plans designed to mitigate the impact of severe weather events.